-It is well established that GnRH-I acts on its Ca^{2+} -mobilizing receptors in gonadotrophs, leading to oscillatory release of calcium from intracellular stores.
-In neonatal gonadotrophs, GnRH-I induced various types of Ca2+-oscillations and the oscillatory pattern of these responses differed considerably from cell to cell but is very similar when the same cell is stimulated repeatedly with the same concentration of GnRH-I (Iida et al., 1991; Tomic et al., 1994; Zemkova and Vanecek, 2000).
-It is also well established that calcium is the major intracellular signaling molecule mediating the action of GnRH-I on gonadotropin release (Stojilkovic and Catt, 1992; Tse and Hille, 1992).
-Single-cell calcium measurements revealed that GnRH-II, like GnRH-I, increased $[Ca^{2+}]i$ when applied for 5-120 sec.
-An increase in GnRH-I concentration from 0.1 to 30 nM also increased the frequency of superimposed oscillations and shortened the latency preceding the GnRH-I-induced response, as indicated in Fig. 3, left, by the time of beginning of agonist application and onset of response, but had little effect on the maximum response.
+GnRH-I on gonadotropin release (Stojilkovic and Catt 1992, Tse and Hille 1992).
+Single-cell calcium measurements revealed that GnRH-II, like GnRH-I, increased [Ca2+]i when applied for 5-120 s.
+An increase in GnRH-I concentration from 0.1 to 30 nM also increased the frequency of superimposed oscillations and shortened the latency preceding the GnRH-I-induced response (Fig. 3, left) by the time of beginning of agonist application and onset of response, but had little effect on the maximum response.
 An increase in GnRH-I concentration above 100 nM usually produces a transition from oscillatory to non-oscillatory spike response.
 The same pattern of calcium responses was observed when the cells were stimulated with increasing concentrations of GnRH-II (Fig. 3, right).
 However, the threshold concentration was higher for GnRH-II (~ 0.3 nM) as compared with that for GnRH-I (~ 0.1 nM).

 Melatonin (1 nM), applied together with GnRH-I or GnTh-II, prolonged latency (not shown) or completely inhibited agonist-induced calcium responses when cells were stimulated with lower GnRH concentrations (Fig. 4A).
-However, both effects were observed only in 52% of neonatal gonadotrophs, which is in accordance with literature showing the expression of functional receptors in 40-70% of neonatal gonadotrophs (Vanecek and Klein, 1992; Zemkova and Vanecek, 1997).
+However, both effects were observed only in 52 % of neonatal gonadotrophs, which is in accordance with literature showing the expression of functional receptors in 40-70 % of neonatal gonadotrophs (Vaněček and Klein 1992, Zemková and Vaněček 1997).
 Remaining cells were melatonin-insensitive, and these cells also responded to GnRH-II (Fig. 4B).
 At higher agonist concentrations, melatonin was ineffective (data not shown).
-These results indicate that melatonin inhibits GnRH-I and GnRH-II-induced gonadotropin release by inhibiting initiation of calcium signaling and in a calcium-dependent (Zemkova and Vanecek, 2000) and probably cAMP/protein kinase C-dependent manner.
+These results indicate that melatonin inhibits GnRH-I and GnRH-II-induced gonadotropin release by inhibiting initiation of calcium signaling and in a calcium-dependent (Zemková and Vaněček 2000) and probably cAMP/protein kinase C-dependent manner.